pkhambat1/ToDoListAndGoalsApp/README.md

 The project is available to view and use on https://doneanddone.herokuapp.com.

-The `helpers.py` file was provided by cs50.
+DISCLAIMER: The `helpers.py` and `layout.html` files was used from a previous project and provided by cs50.

 ## You can add to your ToDo list
 ![](Todos_Giphy.gif)